poulpyR2r/Netflix-analytics/README.md

 ## Description

-This project is a discovery of the Puppeteer library, which allows you to scrape data from your Netflix account to obtain statistics.
+This project is an exploration of the Puppeteer library, which allows you to retrieve data from your Netflix account to obtain statistics.
+(I take no responsibility for the use of this script).

 ## Features